-Less than 24 hours notice will be considered a missed appointment and a $53 fee will be charged for all missed appointments booked for 1 hour or less.
-A $85 fee will be charged for all missed appointments booked for greater than 1 hour.
-Missed appointments without any notice will charged at the full rate of the treatment booked.
+Less than 24 hours notice will be considered a missed appointment and a $70 fee will be charged for all missed appointments booked for 1 hour or less.
+A $110 fee will be charged for all missed appointments booked for greater than 1 hour.
+Missed appointments without any notice will be charged at the full rate of the treatment booked.

-If it is your first appointment, please arrive at least 10 minutes early to fill out a Confidential Case History Form pertaining to your health.
-Alternatively, you may print and complete the confidential health history form and bring the completed form to your appointment.
+If it is your first appointment, you will receive an email with a link to fill out a confidential health history form.
+Alternatively, you may download the Confidential Case History Form and bring it with you to the appointment, or arrive 15 minutes early and fill it out at the clinic.
 Your appointment will start with a review of this form prior to your assessment and treatment.
 Please make sure to arrive early enough to fill out the form so that you do not lose any appointment time.

 The Confidential Case History Form requires a copy of Adobe Reader.
 Download Now.

 Each session booked includes a brief assessment of your case prior to the actual treatment.
-You and Cynthia will mutually agree to what needs to be treated prior to starting your treatment.
+You and your massage therapist will mutually agree on what needs to be treated prior to starting your treatment.
 You may withdraw consent or request to change your treatment at any time.

-As a Health Information Custodian (HIC) under Ontario’s Personal Health Information Privacy Act (2004), Cynthia is bound by law and ethics to safeguard your privacy and the confidentiality of your personal information.
+As Health Information Custodians (HIC) under Ontario’s Personal Health Information Privacy Act (2004), all Massage Remedy RMTs are bound by law and ethics to safeguard your privacy and the confidentiality of your personal information.

-It is not the practice of Cynthia DeRoche to buy, sell or trade private information.
+It is not the practice of Massage Remedy to buy, sell or trade private information.